 The Board approved investment strategy remains low risk.
 The three key objectives of the investment strategy are 1) capital preservation through aligning the future cashflows for both assets and liabilities, 2) liquidity of assets and 3) income generation.
-In July 2022, AIUK changed investment managers from Vestra Ltd to Mercers LLC to align with the wider Accelerant Group.
-The funds held with Vestra Ltd were liquidated in July 2022 and transferred to Mercers LLC and invested in two fixed income funds and a cash fund in line with the investment strategy.
+The funds have been held with Mercers LLC throughout 2023.

 AIUK had no investments or equities in securitisations during the period.
-The table below summarises the investment performance during 2022 and 2021.
+The tables below summarise the investment performance during 2023 and 2022.